ryankurte/efm32-base/README.md

  - arm-none-eabi-gcc - Embedded ARM Compiler/Toolchain (https://launchpad.net/gcc-arm-embedded/+download)
  - JLink tools - download and install from https://www.segger.com/jlink-software.html

-Note that you can also run `. ./armenv.sh` which will download and configure a local copy of the arm-none-eabi-gcc, see https://git.io/vRP63 for more information.
+Note that on OSX/Linux you can also run `. ./armenv.sh` which will download and configure a local copy of the arm-none-eabi-gcc, see https://git.io/vRP63 for more information.

 ## Usage